This is a story about one of my biggest lessons as a coach. The year I learned to choose grit over talent…

 - Talent without grit leads to shaky confidence.
 While grit helps a less talented dancer perform consistently with great confidence

 - Grit instills confidence in others.
 So if you have a leader with grit, you will see a confidence boost in the whole team

 All this isn’t to say a naturally talented dancer who is stunning to watch makes a bad captain.
 In fact, some of them may have a lot of grit themselves and that’s why they are so good in the first place.
 Really, the best of both worlds is to have a captain with both stunning talent and grit to preserver and never quit.
 Or if that doesn’t exist in one person, you have one captain with grit and another who is stronger at the technical skills who can lead through demonstration, offering feedback, choreography, and inspiration.

 If you are thinking about your leaders for the upcoming season and you’re not sure who to pick, choose GRIT.
 If you want the best leader for your team, choose the leader who pushes himself without being asked.
 The dancer who models the type of behavior you want the whole team to have.
 Not necessarily the dancer who models the skills you want everyone to have.

 If you have a leader who encourages grit in the whole team, then they are inspiring others to give more of their own effort.
 And when everyone works harder, everyone’s skills improve.

 Lead from the Back Row

 That wonderful freshman who we almost cut before she had a chance, turned into an incredible leader.
-While she competed her senior year mostly in the back row, she was so full of fight and effort that the team rallied around her and showed her great compassion and admiration as she kept growing.
+While she competed her senior year mostly in the middle and back row, she was so full of fight and effort that the team rallied around her and showed her great compassion and admiration as she kept growing.
 The team needed her strength, relied on her for motivation, and fully trusted her as a leader.